Baptist Memorial Health Care's Signature Community Outreach Program

-Health care for the homeless population sounds like a difficult mission, but the Baptist Memorial Health Care’s Baptist Operation Outreach health care van for the homeless is fulfilling its goal to make quality health care more accessible to those who need it most.
+Health care for our homeless population sounds like a difficult mission, but Baptist Memorial Health Care’s Baptist Operation Outreach health care van for the homeless is fulfilling its goal to make quality health care more accessible to those who need it most.

 The Baptist Operation Outreach van is a mobile health care unit.
 Formerly operating as the HOPE Health Center, the Baptist Operation Outreach, a partnership between Baptist and Christ Community Health Services, provides free acute and primary health care, information on disease prevention and guidance and a medical home to thousands of Memphians without permanent housing.
 All services are free and are provided with respect and confidentiality.
-For many of the thousands of people without homes in Memphis, the Baptist Operation Outreach van is the only option for healthcare.
-It is our signature community program and the cornerstone of our community involvement and outreach efforts.
+For many of the thousands of people without homes in Memphis, the Baptist Operation Outreach van is the only option for health care.
+It is our health care system's signature community outreach program and the cornerstone of our community involvement efforts.

 - Screenings for common health problems

 - Diagnosis of medical problems and health needs

 - Treatment and management of specific disease problems

 Each year, Baptist provides funding and services for the mobile clinic, which treats homeless patients four days a week in two locations—Memphis Union Mission and Catholic Charities' Dozier House.
 A nurse practitioner on the van sees about 3,000 patients a year, making Baptist Operation Outreach Memphis' largest health care provider for the homeless.
 Staff on the van treat as many patients in a day as they treated in a week at the HOPE Health Center, when it was at a fixed location.